MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### kwargs

-additional arguments to be passed directly to the underlying data source objects to be imported.
+Additional arguments to be passed directly to the underlying data source objects to be imported.